Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The Curious Coder.

-Of all the beautiful castles throughout Europe, France has the awesomest (yep, English wouldn't be a growing language if you didn't make up words like "awesomest") castles.
+Of all the beautiful castles throughout Europe, France has the most amazing castles.
 They're so romantic and dreamy!

 After combing through tons of pictures of castles throughout France (hey, who hasn't dreamed of living in a castle), I came up with a list of the coolest.

 If you're planning a trip to France, you'll definitely want to hit up one of these castles.
 You might even be able to spend the night in a castle (for a pretty penny... or a pretty €0.01) as many castle owners convert the castles into hotels.

 Without further ado, here is my list of the coolest, most rad castles in all of France as well as a bit of history behind each.

 Chateau de Chenonceau, built on the River Cher, was passed through many hands before it was given to the mistress of King Henry II, Diane de Poitiers.
 Diane de Poitier commissioned the gorgeous bridge that many people find as the most beautiful thing about the castle.

 This bridge is also the reason why the chateau exists today as it was set to be destroyed during the French Revolution, but the owner convinced the Revolutionary Guard that the bridge was essential to commerce (it was the only bridge crossing the River Cher for miles.)